 Subaru offers a Rear Vehicle Detection package that includes a Rear-Vision Camera, standard on all models.
 Beyond that, the package includes Blind-Spot Detection with Lane Change Assist, and Rear Cross-Traffic Alert, available on many ’21 and ’22 models.
 Here’s how Subaru’s RCTA presents:

 “Rear Cross-Traffic Alert uses radar sensors to help warn you of traffic approaching from the side as you are backing up, utilizing an audible warning and flashing visual indicators in your side mirrors and Rear-Vision Camera display”

 Rear Cross Traffic Alert Sensor Calibration

 RCTA is powered through sensors in the rear bumper.
-If a collision or fender bender happens then your sensors will either need to be recalibrated or need to be replaced and calibrated.
+If a collision or fender bender happens, your sensors will either need to be recalibrated or replaced and calibrated.

 Vehicles are calibrated in auto collision and repair shops or at standalone ADAS calibration centers.
 The question for those in the collision industry is whether your business can handle the incoming flux of vehicles equipped with RCTA and other ADAS-equipped vehicles, as this year, 92 percent of new cars came with at least one ADAS, standard.

 Car ADAS Solutions is the expert when it comes to ADAS calibrations.
 We wrote the book on the calibration center framework.
 If you want to own your own calibration center, contact us about ADAS calibration solutions today!

 Read More About RCTA: